ScratchAddons/ScratchAddons/.github/CONTRIBUTING.md

 New to contributing?
 You can practice by contributing to [octocat/Spoon-Knife](https://github.com/octocat/Spoon-Knife) with the help of [this guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

+Looking for a code editor?
+We recommend [Visual Studio Code](https://code.visualstudio.com/).

 We format our code with Prettier, which makes sure all code follows the same style and makes it look nice and neat.
 You can install [Prettier for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) or enable the "Format code using Prettier" workflow on your fork to have Prettier format your code.
+If your pull request has formatting issues, don't worry, we can fix it for you.

+It's a good idea to check "allow edits from maintainers" so that we can help make improvements and fixes for you.
+This might read "allow edits and **access to secrets** from maintainers" and [that's okay](https://github.com/DNin01/help-for-github-users/blob/main/questions/allowing-edits-and-access-to-secrets.md).

 Make sure you have thoroughly tested any changes you want to contribute.